christianhelle/christianhelle.github.io/_posts/2024/2024-02-28-atc-cosmos-eventstore-cqrs.md

 ## Getting started with Atc.Cosmos.EventStore

-Let's keep it simple and start off with a simple example .NET 8 Console App that records a few events using commands, and build a real-model using a projection job.
+Let's keep it simple and start off with a simple example .NET 8 Console App that records a few events using commands, and build a read-model using a projection job.

 ### Packages